linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 01.09.2022 (announcement Streamvalley, Shortcut, Showit, Ples)
+- The latest changelogs are now available on Github...

+### 01.09.2022 (announcement Streamvalley, Shortcut, Showit, Ples)
 - Update 2.2.6 was successfully installed on the servers.

 ### 01.09.2022 (announcement Streamvalley, Shortcut, Showit, Ples)